 I’m not going to mince words here.
 If you want to grow to a place where you can compete in your industry, it’s time to stop making choices for your brand purely based on your gut.

-Start looking at your traffic, sales, social media, and email data analytics to make your choices.
+Start reporting on your traffic, sales, social media, and email data analytics to make choices for your business.